 EZ Bar Preacher Curls - Biceps Exercise Guide with Photos

-nothing else.
-Many lifters use this exercise to develop the peak
+its all biceps and nothing else.
+Many lifters use this exercise

 Muscles Targeted: The EZ bar preacher curl is an exercise

-that works many muscle groups across
+This is not a compound exercise that works many muscle groups across

 multiple joints.
-This exercise strictly targets your biceps and your forearms.
-You can increase
+This exercise strictly targets your biceps and

-in a reverse EZ bar preacher curl.
+with an overhand grip (palms down) for a reverse EZ bar preacher

 Exercise Instructions: Using a regular

 preacher bench, grab an EZ Curl bar with both hands using